 As is the case in a number of professions, wanting to become a policeman is not just securing a job for yourself, it’s a vocation, and Emilio poses the question, “Why stay if you don’t really have it in you?”
 Even in a reasonably calm and safe place like Gibraltar, being a policeman does have its ‘moments’ “Oh yes, for a start you run the risk where you might become unpopular and nobody likes you and they show it when you get your car damaged because maybe you reported or arrested someone for whatever reason.
+It was then I discovered that you can sell your damaged car for cash.
 The trouble we had during the confiscating of the fast launches in the mid 90s is certainly one to highlight, working non-stop for a whole weekend not being allowed to go home and sleeping on the floor at the station ready to go out again in full riot gear.
 Aside from the setting alight of a police car which was quite impacting on arrival at the scene, not knowing if there were officers still inside – luckily there were not – and damage to property, we’d find knuckle dusters, wooden clubs with nails in them and allsorts in certain individuals’ cars and elsewhere ready to harm the officers or whoever.
 And there are other situations that come up every now and then.”

 Emilio remembers the days when the Royal Navy came in much greater numbers than today and Irish Town was a sea of white hats with sailors in uniform not in civilian clothing as they come ashore today.
 There was also more military serving on the Rock then, so the trouble that often ensued with so many men in town drinking meant another, potentially unpleasant task for the police.
 “But I remember in those days fights were fist fights and a lot of pushing and shoving only through drink.
 Today you have to look out for knives and other weapons because of other issues and grievances making the incidents more serious and potentially much more dangerous for officers attending the incident.”